⚓ Rhode Island Eviction Notice Laws

 • Penalty: Wrongful withholding entitles the tenant to double the wrongfully withheld amount plus attorney fees

-See our full guide to Rhode Island security deposit laws for complete details including the interest and separate account requirements.
+See our full guide to Rhode Island security deposit laws for complete details.

 📄 Get Free Security Deposit Itemization Form 📄 Get Free Move-In Condition Report